sailaja2016/diapredict/README.md

 ## 👩‍💻 Developed By:

 *K. Sailaja*
 3rd Year B.Tech Mini Project
-Department of Computer Science & Engineering
+Department of Computer Science and Engineering
-Rishi MS Institute of Engineering and Technology for Women (2022 - 2026)
+Rishi MS Institute of Engineering and Technology for Women (2022–2026)